rm2/CLAutoThumbnailer/_sources/ref-options.txt

    rows when the video's aspect ratio is greater than or equal to the thumbnail pages, otherwise it is treated as the desired # of columns.

+   Setting :optionarg:`nRows or nColumns` to less than ``3`` is not generally recommended because :ref:`rc-optimization` can lead to results far from the desired number of rows or columns.
+In those situations either turn off Row/Column Optimization using :option:`--rcopt- <--rcopt>` or use the :option:`-y, --layout <-y>` option to use :ref:`actual-layout`.
+Also remember that you might need to change the minimum number of rows and columns using :option:`--mincols` and :option:`--minrows`.

    Notice that this option is Capitalized to distinguish it from the :option:`-n` option.